Skip to main content

 Common side effects of Benefiber vs. Metamucil

 The most reported side effect of fiber therapy is flatulence or gas build-up in the gastrointestinal tract.
 Adverse events associated with Benefiber and Metamucil appear to be relatively rare but may also include stomach pain (cramping) and bloating.
-Frequency may be hard to define due to the variations in lengths of therapy as well as dosing.
-Patients taking Metamucil have reported nausea and vomiting, as well as asphyxiation.
+Patients taking Metamucil have reported nausea and vomiting.
 Rarely, hypersensitivity reactions may occur.
+If you have symptoms of an allergic reaction, like hives, trouble breathing, or swelling, you should get emergency medical help right away.

 There are sugar-free formulations of these fiber supplements, but they may use artificial sweeteners in place of sugar.
 Read your product ingredients to check for other ingredients you may be sensitive to.